Get to know the accomplished students of Albion College!

 Q: What career services does Albion have?

-A: Albion’s Career Development Office advises students on their career plans beginning in their first year on campus.
-Upperclassmen work with Career Development in locating internships, and for guidance on conducting a job search and applying for graduate school.
+A: Albion’s Career and Internship Center advises students on their career plans beginning in their first year on campus.
+Upperclassmen work with the Career and Internship Center in locating internships, and for guidance on conducting a job search and applying for graduate school.

 Q: How successful are Albion College graduates?